-3.4 Number of Burials

-A maximum of two (2) caskets and four (4) cremated remains may be buried in each grave unless otherwise specified on the document for the purchase of the interment rights.
+- 3.4 Number of Burials: A maximum of two caskets or two cremated remains may be buried in each Grave unless otherwise specified on the document for the purchase of the Interment Rights.

-Where two caskets are to be interred in the same grave, the first casket will be buried at extra depth.
-An additional fee may be charged for the extra depth opening.
+Where two caskets are to be interred in the same Grave, the first casket will be buried at extra depth. - 3.5 Closed Caskets or Containers: Remains must be delivered to the Cemetery for Burial in a closed casket or container.
+Under no circumstances may an employee of the Cemetery open or close a casket or container.